 One of the most common reasons for damage to the HackRF is impedance mismatch on the transmitter output.
 This mismatch occurs when there is either no antenna connected or a poorly matched antenna connected to the RF port.
 When either of these situations occur, any power transmitted out of the device is reflected back and damages the front-end circuitry of the HackRF.
 The simplest way to avoid this is to use the recommended antenna and never to transmit without an antenna connected to the RF port.

 In this post we discussed the different ways in which SDR hardware can be damaged and the precautions that can be taken to avoid damage.
-Repairing hardware can be very tricky and generally requires expertise, a soldering iron and in many situations a heat gun or a heat plate to remove the damaged component and then replace it with a working equivalent.
+Repairing hardware can be very tricky and generally requires expertise, test equipment like an oscilloscope, and a multimeter (at the very least) a soldering iron and in many situations a heat gun or a heat plate to remove the damaged component and then replace it with a working equivalent.

 In Part 2 of this article we will discuss Mechanical and Clocking considerations.
 Taking the above precautions means your SDR will live a long and healthy life.